2024_swoa_1536

 Take Action!

-Here are some ideas for actions you can take with a group, your family and friends, or as an individual.
+Here's a useful planning guide and below are some ideas for actions you can take with a group, your family and friends, or as an individual.
 All actions help with needed change.

 • Organize Supply Drives and Distributions